Learn & Improve Your English

 Contemporary Elocution - Perform better

-Author: Gyandeep Kaushal Member Level: Diamond Points: 50 (Rs 50)
+Author: Gyandeep Kaushal Member Level: Gold Points: 50 (Rs 50)

 Today, in schools and colleges, there are many competitions regarding the knowledge of English usage.
 Writing essays, articles, speeches etc. are all in this field.
 Contemporary Elocution is also a part of this field.
 In fact, above all other English usage competitions, Contemporary Elocution is the toughest one.
 In this type of competitions, the speakers are given the topics to speak on at the same time they step upon the stage.
 The hardest part of this type of competition is that one gets really less amount of time to take and plan separately think what one is going to plan before speak.
 One gets merely a couple of seconds to think in which one can think almost nothing.
 So we can say that in contemporary Elocution, one does not get time to think for what he is going to speak on the stage.

 Today, it has become really very necessary to be able to speak to the masses in order to expose one's idea to the masses for a big planning or just in order to tell them what one thinks.
 In such cases, people do not need to think before speaking, or make a separate plan.
 There are many politicians who give contemporary speeches, like Rahul Gandhi, but at the same time, there are politicians, who despite of being so big personalities, use speech sheets to speak and they see those papers and then just vomit whatever they had written or their PA had.